kment/GERBLS/docs/source/index.rst

    This documentation is currently undergoing improvements.
 Some package features be poorly documented, which will be improved in the near future.

+**GERBLS** (Greatly Expedited Robust Box Least Squares) is a lightweight fast-folding implementation of the BLS (Box Least Squares) algorithm.
+It is designed to facilitate transiting planet searches in photometric data via an easy setup and fast runtimes.

+GERBLS can outperform popular brute-force BLS implementations such as `astropy.timeseries.BoxLeastSquares` by **over 10-20x** in runtime speed.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: